Autofill Help

 Type = JavaScript

-- Q What if I need further assistance?
+Value = - Q 21.
+What if I need further assistance?

-- A If you need further assistance, please visit the official Autofill support group to start a new discussion or join an existing one.
-You can also post to the support group directly by sending an email to chrome-autofill@googlegroups.com.
-To get acquainted with Autofill, see what the rules look like for the Practice Form by automatically generating them using the infobar as outlined in the answer to question 1.
+- A If you need further assistance, please visit the official Lightning Autofill support community to start a new discussion or join an existing one.
+The old Google Group also contains a wealth of information, although it is no longer maintained.
+To get acquainted with Lightning Autofill, see what the rules look like for the Practice Form by automatically generating them using the infobar as outlined in the answer to question 1.

-- Q Can I bookmark the Autofill Options page?
+- Q 22.
+Can I bookmark the Lightning Autofill Options page?

 chrome-extension://nlmmgnhgdeffjkdckmikfpnddkbbfkkk/options.html